Hozukii/linked-blog-starter-md/School/IB art/Process portfolio/Untitled.md

 Using Blender , I deformed by twisting and stretching simples shapes.
 By making the forms less defined, I aimed to reduce their visual weight.
 Within blender, I also experimented with the render engine.

 This shift towards abstraction was a deliberate attempt to restructure the visual hierarchy.
 The goal was to subordinate these background elements, ensuring they harmonize with and enhance the main figure, rather than clashing with it.
 Ultimately, I wanted to secure the subject as the undisputed focal point and achieve a more visually cohesive and balanced artwork.
 Within Blender,

+The act of abstracting involves breaking down recognizable forms.
+This can symbolize the deconstruction of old, rigid definitions of humanity, reflecting the broadening and widening understanding you mentioned.
+It's a visual representation of moving beyond simple biological or traditional boundaries.

+Furthermore, I realized the abstract shapes could actively reinforce the core theme.
+The deconstructing of the flowers to abstract shapes is a visual representation of the deconstruction of the rigid, physical definitions of humanity.
+It shows the human definition is moving beyond the simple biological boundaries

+The process of abstraction itself, involving the deconstruction of recognizable forms, serves as a visual metaphor for breaking down rigid, outdated definitions of humanity.
+It symbolizes the necessary shift towards a broader understanding that moves beyond simple biological or traditional boundaries.